The Isles of Scilly are about to get their first ever set of traffic lights – almost 150 years after they arrived on the UK mainland.

 Cllr Amanda Martin, leader of the islands’ council, said: "I believe these are the first traffic lights we've had, although they are not on the road system.

-The lights won't be around for long "We have got a few A-class roads and to be honest a few people have a bit of a bug bear that we have to pay road tax.
+"We have got a few A-class roads and to be honest a few people have a bit of a bug bear that we have to pay road tax.

 "Obviously, there are cars on the islands - but motorists would find it hard to get much more than 20mph on the roads because they are so short.